onigetoc/Podcast-parser-for-jPlayer/README.md

 =================

-+ Play all podcast with media: ogg, mp3, m4a, m4v, mp4,
++ Play all podcast XML RSS with media (audio|video) : ogg, mp3, m4a, m4v, mp4,
 + Show podcast poster.
 + You can load any playlist with jQuery.